1. Ask yourself if you could be doing better with your home loan

 At a time of economic uncertainty, you might be wondering whether your money will be safe in the bank.
 The Australian Government guarantees up to $250,000 of funds per person in official Authorised Deposit-taking Institutions (ADI).
-That means if one of these institutions becomes bankrupt, the government will repay customers up to $250,000 of the total funds they have with that bank.
+That means if one of these institutions becomes bankrupt, the government will repay each customer up to $250,000 of the total funds they have with that bank.

 3. Capitalise on low rates: Is it worth consolidating existing debts?

 If you are concerned about existing debt, staying on top of repayments or how much interest you’re accumulating, you may have some options available.